m-reza-rahman/azure-cafe/README.md

 * Go to the portal home.
 * Click on Microsoft Entra ID.
 * To go Manage ->  App registrations -> New Registration.
 Enter the name as azure-cafe-application-`<your suffix>` (the suffix could be your first name such as "reza").
-Click Register.
+Click 'Register'.
+* Click 'Add a Redirect URI', then click 'Add a Platform'.
+Select Web.
+* Add 'http://localhost:8080/azure-cafe' as the redirect URI.
+Click 'Configure'.
+* Go back to the 'Overview' page and click 'Add a certificate or secret'.
+Click 'New client secret'.

 ## Running the Application
 The next step is to get the application up and running.
 Follow the steps below to do so.
 We use VS Code but you can use any Maven capable IDE such as Eclipse or IntelliJ.